ossf/S2C2F-attestation-schema-and-tool/README.md

 # **S2C2F Attestation Schema and Tool**

-[This tool and schema are initiated by the OpenSSF Supply Chain Integrity Working Group, S2C2F SIG, as part of the 2023 Microsoft Global Hackathon.]
+This tool and schema are initiated by the OpenSSF Supply Chain Integrity Working Group, S2C2F SIG, as part of the 2023 Microsoft Global Hackathon.

 ##
 **Motivation**

-[This tool is being developed to provide a way to use Github Actions to assure meeting control requirements up to Level 2 of the S2C2F]
+This tool is being developed to provide a way to use Github Actions to assure meeting control requirements up to Level 2 of the S2C2F

 ##
 **Objective**

-[The objective is to provide PM's a way to define requirements for attestation based on gaps identified by the tool.
+The objective is to provide PM's a way to define requirements for attestation based on gaps identified by the tool.

 ##
 **Scope**

-[1.
-Finalize S2C2F requirements for the project
+1. Finalize S2C2F requirements for the project
 2. Create an OSCAL format catalog model in JSON/XML
 3. Validate the JSON/XML Model
 4. Test tool on an Open Control Repo
 5. Read JSON XML and perform gap analysis against the catalog model
-5. Requirements for attestation are defined based on gap analysis]
+5. Requirements for attestation are defined based on gap analysis

 ###